YibaiMeng/libpkuipgw/Python/README.md

 import libpkuipgw
 cli = libpkuipgw.IPGWClient(username, password, MAC) # MAC is a string, formatted like 5C:CF:7F:08:11:17
 ```
-This is because I haven't found a way of portablely getting the device's MAC address.
+This is because I haven't found a way of portably getting the device's MAC address.

 To connect to the Internet, call `cli.connect()`